Support Being Tea Scholarships!

 Being Tea offers scholarships for these programs:

-2) Tuition for Being Tea’s 8-month professional Teacher Training program
+2) Tuition for Being Tea’s professional Teacher Training program

-3) Guided, communal tea tasting in our Tasting Box Club program
+3) One year of communal classes in our Tasting Box Club program

 Gift contributions in any amount are welcome, and every one adds up!
-Here’s how gifts made toward Being Tea scholarships support our various education programs:
+Here’s how gifts made toward Being Tea scholarships support our various education programs throughout the year:

-– $120 USD = One year of Being Tea membership. (educational videos + live classes, at the Reduced tier)
+– $120 USD = One year of Being Tea community membership. (educational videos + live classes on Zoom)

-– $295 USD = One year of guided tea tasting in our Tasting Box Club program
+– $325 USD = One year of guided tea tasting in our Tasting Box Club program.

 In 2022, we were able to gift one year Being Tea membership scholarships to five recipients.